 Topper students rarely become business leaders or millionaires.
 Here, we discuss the hard truth behind education’s reality, and how you can inculcate the habits that are important for success in life.

-Some of the most popular billionaires and founders of successful companies are college dropouts, including Mark Zukerberg of Facebook and Bill Gates of Microsoft.
+Some of the most popular billionaires and founders of successful companies are college dropouts, including Mark Zuckerberg of Facebook and Bill Gates of Microsoft.
 This list of Hollywood’s biggest actors is, similarly, filled with high school dropouts like Jim Carrey and Johnny Depp.
 The more you look everywhere, the more successful people you’ll find were C students or worse – dropouts.

 Topping in class and getting good grades consistently is not easy.
 Education teaches us to learn and work hard.
 But if education is supposed to prepare us for professional lives, why then were so many successful people bad at studies?
 The truth is that many studies suggest that class valedictorians and toppers rarely become millionaires and successful people.